 Can you help me convince my administrator to approve the program?

 Of course!
 Our programs are high quality and comply with state and national standards in social studies, plus they're tailored to your specific needs and conveniently fit into one or two class periods.

 They are also absolutely free for schools to host!

 We want to make this decision as easy as possible for your administration, but if you still have any other questions, please contact us any time at [email protected].

 Students should bring a pen and paper to take notes for an in-person program, an internet-connected device with a camera and microphone for a webinar, and a great attitude!

-I’m interested in having TK talk to my class, but on a different topic.
+I’m interested in a workshop for my class, but on a different topic.
 Can you help me?

 Yes!
 Fill out our contact form at the bottom of this page and we will discuss how to best accommodate your needs.

 Some alternate talks our instructors can deliver include: